gerryw1389/gerryw1389.github.io/_posts/2022-08-02-tf-no-service-connection.md

             az account set --subscription $(subscription-id)
    ```

 1. Note that if you populate your secrets from an Azure Keyvault, you will most likely need to authenticate as a KeyVault user, update your pipeline secrets, and then move on if you want to do this using only a Service Principle.
+{: .notice--success}

-Since I plan to migrate to Github Actions though, I will be doing something like [this](https://learn.microsoft.com/en-us/azure/developer/github/github-key-vault) instead.
+1. Since I plan to migrate to Github Actions though, I will be doing something like [this](https://learn.microsoft.com/en-us/azure/developer/github/github-key-vault) instead.